 If you’re running on a computer with not much RAM to spare or, you would simply rather have your system resources being managed better, consider looking into the following extensions to help get a hold on Chrome’s sometimes-preposterous memory consumption.

 Extension 1: The Great Suspender

-With The Great Suspender, tabs can be configured for suspension, unloading and more.
-This extension can automatically suspend tabs by replacing it with a simple screen that says “Tab Suspended”.
+With The Great Suspender, tabs can be configured for suspension, unloading, and more.
+This extension can automatically suspend tabs by replacing them with a simple screen that says “Tab Suspended”.
 You can adjust the suspension time and even whitelist the pages you don’t want to load.
 Suspended tabs can even be retained between browsing sessions, so if you want to leave your session where you started it and come back without severe loading times, that’s possible.

-However, the extension fails to recover RAM memory unless the page/site has complex web elements like animations, flash or heavy scripts.
+However, the extension fails to recover RAM memory unless the page/site has complex web elements like animations, flash, or heavy scripts.

 Extension 2: Tab Wrangler

 Tab Wrangler serves a similar purpose to the previous extension.
 It automatically closes tabs that have been left idle and saves them for easy re-opening without having them constantly bogging on system resources.
 You can see the closed tabs that are listed by clicking the icon in the address bar.
 You can also lock the pages you don’t want to be closed automatically.
 Even without performance issues, sometimes you can just get really into a browsing session and have a whole screen of tabs open with Tab Wrangler.